 The psychosomatic medicine service (PMS) provides a complete approach to the emotional, cognitive, and behavioral needs of a patient through its dual function—as a consultant and as a part of a primary care crew.
 Both the functions of C-L psychiatry pursue the following objectives:

-C-L psychiatrists need to possess extensive knowledge about physical, social, and neurological disorders and their relation to abnormal illness.
-They should be capable of implementing this intelligence in patient care.
-Practitioners in this field should also be aware of the therapies used for psychosomatic patients.
-Patient care: Specialists in this field improve the quality of psychiatric care for both in- and outpatients.
-A warm atmosphere, appropriate consultations, and evidence-based patient care promotes the physical and mental health of the patient.
+- Patient care: Specialists in this field improve the quality of psychiatric care for both in- and outpatients.
+A warm atmosphere, appropriate consultations, and evidence-based patient care promote the physical and mental health of the patient.

 1. Clinical function: